Opening Hours: 8.30 am - 6.30 pm

 Are you just starting to think about your wedding?
 Here is some information you may find helpful:

-So there's more to consider for your special day.
 The first step is to call the Cathedral on 01874 623857 and speak with one of the clergy.
 We are here to help steer you through to make sure your big day is special.
-There are some simple steps to take.
+They will arrange to meet with you to discuss marriage preparation (usually 2-3 one-hour sessions with other couples and concluding with a celebratory dinner).
+The priest will assist you, so don’t worry.

 THE MEADOW.
 There is a large grass area at the rear of the Cathedral overlooking the Brecon Beacons and the historic market town.